camelgod/playnite-setup-guide/README.md

 # Emulator Configuration

-The fastest way to get set up is to install [Retroarch](https://github.com/libretro/RetroArch) and just grab the cores, scan the Retroarch folder with Playnite and it will register the cores as emulators.
+[Retroarch](https://github.com/libretro/RetroArch) allows for quick install of a bunch of different emulators, Just open RetroArch, grab the cores you need, scan the Retroarch folder with Playnite and it will register the cores as emulators.

 This allows you to set your settings inside Retroarch one time, and have it work across the cores.